 - 19 retro-commissioning projects completed for $2.2 million per year savings in energy costs and more than 12,000 Tons eCO2 avoided

-- LEED Silver certification requirement for all new building and renovations over $5 million
+- LEED Gold certification requirement for all new building and renovations over $5 million as of 2016

 - Several variable-frequency drive (VFD) projects optimizing heating and cooling in buildings for around 1,000 Tons eCO2 avoided

-- Long-term electricity purchasing agreement with ConEd for 40% of purchased electricity comprised of renewable energy
+- Long-term electricity purchasing agreement with ConEd for 100% of purchased electricity comprised of renewable energy (currently using wind power).

 - Agricultural/organic waste composting facility operating at maximum load of 800 tons per year